xpheal/easyscrape/README.md

 # easyscrape
 Easy to use web scraper

+Things you can do with it:
+1. Extract structured data from a website into CSV format
+2. Download specific pages of the website into a directory
+3. Control crawling using Regex and extract data using XPath

-# Install
+# Installation
-Only available in python3 for the moment:
+\*Only available in python3 for the moment
 ```
 sudo pip3 install easyscrape
 ```